 On this date, one of the greatest players in National Hockey League history made his triumphant return after nearly four years away from the game.
-This was an eventful date in both Detroit and New York City, while the number 13 was not unlucky after all.
-Let’s take our daily trip through hockey history.
+Dec.
+27 saw plenty of action in Detroit and New York City, while the number 13 was not unlucky after all.
+So, let’s begin our daily trip through the decades.

 Super Mario Returns

-Mario Lemieux strapped on a pair of skates and threw on his Pittsburgh Penguins sweater, on Dec.
+Mario Lemieux strapped on a pair of skates and threw on his Pittsburgh Penguins sweater on Dec.
 27, 2000, for the first time in 44 months.
-His last game was on April 26, 1997, before he retired due to health issues and his frustration with the way the game was being played.
+His last game was on April 26, 1997, before he retired due to health issues and his frustration with how the game was being played.

 More Accomplishments & Awards for Gretzky